BarryLiuCQ/RoboND-Kinematics-Project/README.md

                  [                 0,                 0,           0,             1]])
     return TF
 ```
-Then using the following code to subsitute the DH paramaters into the trnasformation matricies:
+Then using the following code to subsitute the DH paramaters into the trnasformation matrix:

 ```python
    ## Substiute DH_Table